-Scaling up circularity

-${\tt Maarten\ Milis-ETEX\ Exteriors\ Sustainability\ Product\ Manager}$

-We want to accelerate circularity in the industry by being open and honest about our own journey to it.
+Scaling up circularity Maarten Milis - ETEX Exteriors Sustainability Product Manager We want to accelerate circularity in the industry by being open and honest about our own journey to it.
 We also see creativity as a key driver for achieving a circular system that benefits everyone in the value chain.

-Discover our collabs

-Connecting across the globe

-Rolf Haberlah - Country Manager Germany

-Susanne Ingemann - Country Manager Nordics

-Cedric Pinto - Senior Specification Manager Australia

-We are currently exploring the boundaries of circular

-construction, sharing our insights with and learning

-from many different stakeholders around us.
+Connecting across the globe Rolf Haberlah - Country Manager Germany Susanne Ingemann - Country Manager Nordics Cedric Pinto - Senior Specification Manager Australia We are currently exploring the boundaries of circular construction, sharing our insights with and learning from many different stakeholders around us.

-Zoom in on the projec

-Explore circular building with us
+Explore circular building with us Contact us

-Subscribe to our mailing list to receive our 6-month progress report and stay updated about our new partnerships, projects, plans and circular action.
+Stay in the loop 6-month progress report and stay updated

-Stay in the loop

-Contact us

-www.equitone.con

-f EQUITONE Export

-© EQUITONE Export

-Exploring Circularity

-For more information on our sustainability efforts in general, read the our Group sustainability report.

-ETEX GROUP SUSTAINABILITY REPORT

 This document is protected by International copyright laws.
 Reproduction and distribution in whole or in part without prior written permission is strictly prohibited.
 (TRADEMARKS) and logos are trademarks of Etex NV or an affiliate thereof.
 Any use without authorisation is strictly prohibited and may violate trademark laws.

-Euro Panels Overseas N.V.

-Kuiermansstraat 1

-1880 Kapelle-op-den-Bos - BELGIUM

-info.europanels@etexgroup.com

-www.equitone.com
+Sales organisation name Street Name nr.
+Postal Code City www.equitone.com f in 💿 📀